-That’s why we like to put Sammy’s kibble in a snuffle mat and puzzle feeder.
+That’s why we like to put Sammy’s kibble in a snuffle mat or a puzzle feeder such as the Piggle.
 It takes a little extra time to set up, but it makes things a bit more enjoyable for her.
 If you feed your dog wet food, maybe don’t use a snuffle mat, though.
 Use a Kong or a LickiMat instead.
 Or, for a next-level challenge, use a LickiMat bowl.
 It wobbles as the dog licks the food off and makes them think a bit more.

 The Center for Animal Welfare Science (2016) defines this type of enrichment as, “Altering the quality and complexity of the dog’s living space” (p.
 2).
 Whereas Kelly’s (2019) definition focuses on creating an environment where a dog feels safe and has opportunities to explore new environments.
 And Palika (n.d.) says it’s simply about making the dog’s space as interesting and stimulating as possible.

 Despite the wide range of definitions, none is more correct than the others.
 They’re just different aspects of the same concept, but we tend to think that Palika’s definition with a dash of Kelly’s encompasses the entire spectrum of environmental enrichment.